-You don’t have to fly to Alaska to spot some magnificent whales—yes, NJ whale watching is a thing.
+If spotting a whale is on your bucket list, then you don’t have to go far to spot the magnificent mammals—NJ whale watching is a thing, and we’re so here for it.
 The Humpback, Fin, Minke, and Northern Right marine mammals make their way through our ocean waters with peak viewing from June through September.
-And to go whale watching in NJ means getting out on the water, where you’ll feel the ocean spray and catch a sighting of these magnificent mammals and other sea life in their natural habitat.
-So, grab your binoculars and book a trip for the fam—here are 7 boat tours where you can see these incredible ocean creatures. (featured photo credit: Istock/Piter1977)
+And when you go whale watching in NJ, you’ll be out on the water, where you’ll feel the ocean spray while catching a sighting and other sea life in their natural habitat.
+So, grab your binoculars and book a trip for the fam—here are 5 boat tours where you can see these incredible ocean creatures.
+And if you are looking for a different kind of boat tour, don’t miss pirate adventures in NJ. (featured photo credit: istock/Piter1977)

 The Best NJ Whale Watching Trips